• Skip to primary navigation

 In the teen years, an art course could be general (e.g. traditional education) and/or specific to a student’s career or hobby interests, for example, woodworking or jewelry-making or stock photography (digital art).
 Sewing and similar hand-crafts are mentioned under “Family Studies” (continue scrolling) but could be considered an art course instead.

-Some other potential ideas:
+Some other potential ideas for curriculum/programs:

 French (or other languages)

-French can either be taught together or on their own with a CD or both.
-The program we like the best is Mission Monde by MFB Publications and it is sold in our online shop here.
 This French curriculum could also be arranged to be a daily lesson sort of schedule.
-Some of our kids went through it more so as a once-a-week lesson and often it was used as an independently-learned subject rather than with much input from me (other than to mark tests or check to see where a student as at).
+Some of our kids went through it more so as a once-a-week lesson.
+Often it has been used as an independently-learned subject rather than with much input from me (other than to mark tests or check to see where a student as at).
 One of our kids also took the Spanish program for a year from the same publisher and enjoyed it too.

 I think one of my favourite ways to provide French lessons is to take this subject out of the regular school months and use it as a special study over the summer break, when we can take more time to use the language.